Juniper remains intentionally small, and we work hard to keep it that way.

 2. You need to build the right foundation, or tear it down and build it right to begin with: sometimes what you've built was never meant for where you're actually going.
 You’re building a cathedral, hopefully.
 That takes humility and the willingness to serve something larger than your own legacy.

-These lessons inspired me to build something different—a purposefully small advisory firm crafted specifically for EdTech leaders feeling stuck, unable to read their own label.
+These lessons inspired me to build something different—a purposefully small advisory firm for EdTech leaders feeling stuck, unable to read their own label.
 This collaborative process isn't always comfortable, but I've found it's how lasting change happens.
 Change that you'll own completely.

 Our